 LIFESTYLE TIPS TO SUPPORT STRESS RESPONSE

-Lifestyle guidelines may assist in the management of stress – that in turn will support immunity:
+Lifestyle guidelines may assist in the management of stress – which in turn will support immunity:

 Ensure regular, adequate sleep (see sleep handout for sleep tips)